joelanman/joelanman.com/projects/register-to-vote.md

 In 2013 the UK Government Digital Service had moved government information from many different sites to one: GOV.UK.
 It won [Design of the Year](https://www.gov.uk/government/news/govuk-wins-design-of-the-year-2013).

-The next step was creating online government services - a collection of 25 'exemplars' to set out good practice for interaction and service design.
+The next step was creating online government services - a collection of 25 ‘exemplars’ to set out good practice for interaction and service design.
 Register to vote was one of the first to go live.

-It was the first time people could register to vote online, replacing an outdated paper form where people could only register as a 'household'.
+It was the first time people could register to vote online, replacing an outdated paper form where people could only register as a ‘household’.

+The BBC’s Rory Cellan-Jones called it “a commendably clear and simple process”.

 ## My role

-I joined the team after a successful 'alpha' phase, and led the design in the 'beta' phase.
+I joined the team after a successful ‘alpha’ phase, and led the design in the 'beta' phase.

 My work included: